 Scroll below the pictures to read more developmental information on newborn puppies.

 Pictures of Piper’s Newborn Puppies

 Developmental Information about Piper’s Newborn Puppies

 The average newborn Golden Retriever puppy weighs about 14 ounces.
 They are totally dependent on their moms.
 Their eyes and ears are closed and they depend on their already developing sense of smell to find their moms.
 They cannot walk, but rather scoot around on their bellies.

 During these first days, the mom is the primary caretaker.
 In fact, usually the moms are hesitant to leave the box even for potty breaks.
 The mom will not only keep them fed, but cleans them as well.

 However, young puppies need us humans for the best possible chance of surviving and thriving.
 We take turns keeping watch over the puppies for the first two weeks, including overnight.
 Puppies are so small at this age that without supervision, it is very common for the mom to accidentally lay on one of them.

 We handle them often and start clipping nails weekly at one or two days of age.
-We weigh them daily to make sure each one is growing well and getting their share of mom’s milk.
+Each puppy is weighed daily to make sure they are growing well and getting their share of mom’s milk.
 We also give them daily probiotics which keeps their digestive system strong.